Kinii11/HackerRank/README.md

 # HackerRank
-This repository is intended to help complete HackerRank practice problems to improve my development skills.
+This repository is intended to help complete HackerRank practice problems to improve my development skills in Java.